 Please check the school's website or call the AABL test site directly to see if testing is still in session or if required to reschedule.
 If your child is testing at the ERB office, please check the ERB website at erblearn.org.

-For additional questions about AABL, please visit the AABL contact us page.
+For additional questions about AABL, please contact us.

 The Early Childhood Admissions Assessment (ECAA) provides a single admission test for multiple schools, eliminating the need to take more than one assessment for admission at individual schools.
 Participating schools use the results as part of their overall admission process, which may include school records and personal interviews.